Locking and Failible Listeners

 def release(): Unit

-method before in the Source
+We've seen the complete method before in the Source section, which simply

 forwards the item to the listener, "completing" it.

-which must be acquired before calling complete
+which must be acquired before calling complete.

 Most listeners are however not failible and does not require a lock, and so in such case the Listener

-just declare lock = null
+just declare lock = null.

 The listener lock: